A physics-trained leader who transforms complex computational, AI, and data challenges into enterprise-grade solutions.

 One platform for scientific computing with AI.

-• Optimizes compute: dynamically selects the most cost- and time-efficient infrastructure across AWS, Azure, GCP, and on-prem HPC.
+• Optimized compute across AWS, Azure, GCP, and on-prem HPC.

 Engine

-A workflow engine for Docker, Slurm, and more: built for scientific and engineering computation.
+A workflow engine for Docker, Slurm, and beyond.

-• Container & HPC orchestration: Docker integration and Slurm cluster management from one engine.
+• Container & HPC orchestration: Docker and Slurm from one engine.

 Selected work